 - Adapting industry resources in line with current conditions; and

-- Keeping operators updated about Destination NSW’s marketing and promotional activities as the state moves into the next phase of recovery.
+- Keeping operators updated about our marketing and promotional activities as they evolve in response to changing conditions.

 Advice for businesses